Most people feel that being alone coincides with being lonely.

 Start with people you know If you are absolutely overwhelmed by the idea of meeting new people, why not start with people you know?
 Try to reach old school friends and colleagues.
 The internet makes it even easier these days.
 Thousands of people reunite with platforms including Facebook and Instagram every week.

 If you generally refuse friends ‘ invitations, you may want to change your strategy.
-You never know who could happen in their case.
+You never know what could happen in their case.
 Maybe it’s your new best friend or better yet your person!
 You should get out of your comfort zone and show yourself to every opportunity you have to make more friends.

 You can always ask your friends to introduce you to their family, as crazy as it may sound.
 After all, you’ll probably feel comfortable with the people you hang around with if you’re comfortable with friends you already have.